 Now Reading

-Explaining Tannin Levels: What Defines High and Low Tannin Wine
+Explaining Wine Tannins: What Defines High and Low Tannin Levels

-Explaining Tannin Levels: What Defines High and Low Tannin Wine
+Explaining Wine Tannins: What Defines High and Low Tannin Levels

-Tannins are most commonly found in red wine due to the extended maceration process.
-Leaving the juice with the grape skins embeds the tannins within the juice, leading to a tannic wine.
+Tannins are predominantly found in red wines, owing to the extended maceration process where the grape juice remains in contact with the skins.
+This prolonged exposure allows the tannins to become infused within the liquid, resulting in a tannic wine.

 Red Wines With Low Tannins

-Pinot Noir – Pinot Noir grapes are known for their thin-skin, therefore creating a wine that is very low in tannins, as well as light in body.
+Pinot Noir – Pinot Noir grapes have thin skin, creating a wine that is very low in tannins and light in body.

-Dolcetto – Dolcetto grapes are found in Piedmont, Italy.
-Dolcetto actually translates to “little sweet one”.
-While often exhibiting low tannins, occasionally it can be higher.
+Dolcetto – Dolcetto translates to “little sweet one”.
+While often exhibiting low tannins, occasionally, it can be higher.

 Barbera – Barbera is another native Italian grape.
 It’s often made into a medium to full-bodied wine with low tannins and fruit-forward flavors.